hilmanski/freeStuffDev/readme.md

 ## Rules
 - Only accept free stuff or free trial at least 1 Year.

+What is not suitable on this site:
 - We're not accepting language/framework specific tools.
-For example: "themes for hugo" or "javascript library"
+- Link to "part of specific tools" for example "themes for hugo"
+- Library for a certain framework/language, any Javascript library is not acceptable.
+There's a better place for it
+- Link to Documentation of a certain tool

 ## Contribute